mark-me/mark-me.github.io/_pages/tutorials/mining-alices-wonderland/mining-alices-wonderland.md

 *   **[tidytext](https://cran.r-project.org/web/packages/tidytext/vignettes/tidytext.html)** - this library brings the tidyverse and text mining together.
 It allows you to make tidy data-frames to pass on to text mining tools.
 *   [**stringr**](https://cran.r-project.org/web/packages/stringr/vignettes/stringr.html) - a library packed with functions for text manipulation.

-So let's start by loading the necesarry libraries:
+So let's start by loading the necessary libraries:

 ```r
 library(tidyverse)